nikodemus/foolang/docs/syntax.md

 # Foolang Syntax

-Foolang is expression oriented: every expression has a value.

 ## Aesthetic

-The syntax tries to minimize the amount of visual noise from puctuation, and be easy to read out loud and understand when read out loud: order of operations should match reading order.
+The syntax tries to minimize the amount of visual noise from puctuation, and be easy to read out loud and understand when read out loud: order of operations should by large match the reading order.

 ## Reserved Words